 From January, 1997 to July, 1999, the Service Company borrowed approximately \$45,000,000 from David J. Noble, Chairman, Chief Executive Officer and President of the Company as the source of funding its portion of producing agents' commission payments.
-During 1999, the Company agreed to loan the Service Company up to \$50,000,000 as an alternate source of funds for such first year commissions, and the Company had advanced \$18,175,000 to the Service Company through December 31, 1999 pursuant to the promissory note evidencing this agreement.
+During 1999, the Company agreed to loan the Service Company up to \$50,000,000 as an alternate source of funds for such first year commissions, and the Company advanced \$27,000,000 and \$18,175,000 to the Service Company during the years ended December 31, 2000 and 1999, respectively, pursuant to the promissory note evidencing this agreement.
 Principal and interest on all loans to the Service Company are payable quarterly over five years from the date of the advance.
 Interest on all such indebtedness accrues at "reference rate" of the financial institution which is the Company's principal lender.
-This rate averaged 7.98% in 1999, 8.38% in 1998 and 8.44% in 1997.
-The Service Company repays the above described indebtedness from the renewal commissions paid to it under the General Agency Commission and Servicing Agreement.
+This rate averaged 8.64% in 2000, 8.25% in 1999, and 7.72% in 1998.
+The Service Company repays the above described indebtedness from the renewal commissions paid to it under the General Agency Commission and Servicing Agreement